dmurfet/therisingsea/content/post/notes.md

 #### Category Theory and Noncommutative Algebra

+* [Basic Set Theory](http://therisingsea.org/notes/BasicSetTheory.pdf): (BST) Ordinal numbers, transfinite induction, cardinal numbers, cardinal operations, regular cardinals.
 * [Foundations for Category Theory](http://therisingsea.org/notes/FoundationsForCategoryTheory.pdf): (FCT) Outline of the problem of foundations in category theory, first order theories, NBG and associated problems, review of ZFC and grothendieck universes.
 This forms the logical background for all my notes.
 *   [Abelian Categories](http://therisingsea.org/notes/AbelianCategories.pdf): (AC) Definition of categories, limits and colimits, functor categories, pointwise limits and colimits, adjoint functors, abelian categories, grothendieck abelian categories and reflective subcategories (mostly just to fix notation.
 These notes are not a complete reference on category theory).
 *   [Diagram Chasing in Abelian Categories](http://therisingsea.org/notes/DiagramChasingInAbelianCategories.pdf): (DCAC) Proving the Five Lemma in an abelian category, using an embedding to establish diagram chasing in arbitrary abelian categories (we use only the "first" embedding theorem into the category of abelian groups, since its proof is more accessible, and you probably have to do the same amount of work to avoid well-definedness issues for the connecting morphism even with the better embeddings).
 *   [Derived Functors](http://therisingsea.org/notes/DerivedFunctors.pdf): (DF) (co)chain complexes in an abelian category, (co)homology, projective and injective resolutions, left and right derived functors of additive functors between abelian categories, long exact (co)homology sequences, long exact sequences of derived functors, dimension shifting and acyclic resolutions, change of base, homology and colimits, cohomology and limits, delta functors.